-Recall the distinctions we made between the frontend and the backend much earlier in the article.
-Now, how do you get these two sections talking to each other?
+Recall the distinctions we made between the front end and the back end much earlier in the article.
+Now, how do you get these two sections to talk to each other?
 That’s where an API comes in.

-An API is a common language which allows the backend and the frontend to communicate with each other, thus opening up the opportunity for you to connect your app to a vast variety of third party services.
+An API is a common language that allows the backend and the frontend to communicate with each other, thus opening up the opportunity for you to connect your app to a vast variety of third-party services.

-An API or microservice based architecture, should you use it, will allow you to build different parts of your app in different languages, thus giving you the freedom to choose the best tools for each individual module.
+An API or microservice-based architecture, should you use it, will allow you to build different parts of your app in different languages, thus giving you the freedom to choose the best tools for each individual module.
 For instance, consider how LinkedIn is built.
-LinkedIn may have only one backend but several frontends such as a web app, and iOS app, and an android app.
+LinkedIn may have only one backend but several frontends such as a web app, an iOS app, and an Android app.
 All these individual modules can easily communicate with the backend with the use of a common API.

 If you can’t, the problem may very well lie with your technical partner(s) and could mean that they don’t know how to adapt their communication to suit their audience.
 In that case, you would probably be better off looking for a different technical partner to avoid running into bigger, much costlier problems down the line.